baseapp/wpoven_perflogs/README.md

 ## Changelog

+### 1.0.1
+- Added conditional logging to record entries only when a request exceeds configured limits.
+- Added display of POST request arguments in the log viewer for easier debugging.

 ### 1.0.0
 - Initial release with PHP execution time tracking, database query analysis, system resource monitoring, and IP address tracking for optimized performance and security.

 ## Upgrade Notice

+### 1.0.1
+- Added conditional logging to record entries only when request limits are exceeded, reducing database usage.
+Also adds visibility of POST request arguments in the log viewer for improved debugging.

 ### 1.0.0
 - Initial release with PHP execution time tracking, database query analysis, system resource monitoring, and IP address tracking for improved performance and security.